JetBrains Rider 2024.3 Help

 Unity Explorer

-By default, when working with a Unity project in Rider, the Explorer window switches to the Unity view showing you all the assets that constitute the project.
+By default, when working with a Unity project in Rider, the Explorer tool window switches to the Unity view showing you all the assets that constitute the project.

 Primarily, the Packages node in the Unity view shows you the contents of the Packages folder in the root of your project.
 This might well only contain a manifest.json file which you can edit in Rider and when saved, Unity will update your project to include the packages you've added.
 More importantly, the Packages node will also show all the packages referenced in your project.
 Unity supports a number of different package types, and Rider will show them all.
 For more information about Rider and Unity packages, refer to the blog post.